ketchley/tdm-workshop/module-3.md

 # Module 3: Text Cleaning with Lexos

 ## Summary
-In this activity we will explore the impact of text cleaning on our data sets using the Lexos tool.
+In Module 3, we will discuss common issues associated with digitizing and OCR-ing historical texts and how to remedy them.
+We will review sample use cases and potential solutions to these common issues.
+The session will conclude with application of one of these solutions using an open-source application named Lexos.

 ## Module Objectives
+- Identify common issues with OCR'd historical text
-- Experiment with text cleaning configuration options to generate OCR text with fewer error.
+- Diagnose and remedy issues with OCR text
-- Apply a stopword list.
-- Create a visualization from your cleaned data.

 ## Module Video
 The following video demonstrates each of the steps outlined below in text: